-This event is organized by the Cancer Society of Eleuthera.
-Proceeds will assist their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.
+This event is organized by the Cancer Society of Eleuthera and proceeds will assist cancer care organizations with their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.
+Route is from Governor's Harbour to Palmetto Point.
+Donation of $30.00 is required and includes souse & fruits.

 Eleuthera & Harbour Island